-Zscaler, Inc. ranks slightly below the peer group median, with valuation as the main structural support while growth remains the clearest constraint.
+Zscaler, Inc. ranks slightly below the peer group median, with valuation as the main structural strength.
 The market setup has weakened, with clear trend damage and relative performance under pressure.
-Price behavior is partially reflecting the structural picture, with a moderate gap remaining.
+Price action is lagging the structural profile — current market behavior is not yet confirming the structural position.

 Peer-relative scores, weakest to strongest